U.S. officials seek business help to sell Pacific trade pact

 "We look forward to working with you in that regard."

-Although the deal has won backing from some industry groups and companies including Metlife (MET.N) and Cargill [CARG.UL], major business groups, including the U.S. Chamber of Commerce and the National Association of Manufacturers, have yet to declare a final verdict on the TPP.
+Although the deal has won backing from some industry groups and companies including Metlife and Cargill, major business groups, including the U.S. Chamber of Commerce and the National Association of Manufacturers, have yet to declare a final verdict on the TPP.

 Republican lawmaker Dave Reichert said an exemption allowing TPP members to shield anti-smoking measures from lawsuits by foreign investors would lose around 15 Republican votes, and trade advocates would have to woo new supporters.